poboisvert/Mission_to_Mars/README.md

 conda install -c conda-forge python-chromedriver-binary
 ```

+### Start the projet

+> conda activate PythonData

+> python app.py

 This project need a matching version number for Google Chrome (Browser) and the webdriver_manager module.

 ## MongoDB

 Source: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/

+This project use a database named "mars_app".
+Below are the commands to validate the active DB.

 > show dbs